dill/RDistanceBook/outline.md

 # Abstract

-**Aim**: the book will explain how to build models for distance sampling data using packages available for the programming language R. It will be assumed that readers have already conducted field work and have data to analyse.
+**Aim**: the book will explain how to build models of distance sampling data using packages available for the programming language R. It will be assumed that readers have already conducted field work and have data to analyse.

 **Audience**: ecology/biology masters and PhD students, field researchers, environmental consultants, wildlife/natural resources scientists.

-**Audience background**: "quantitatively minded" but not statisticians by training, should be comfortable with explaining a fitted GLM.
-Assumed that those reading will be familiar with R, though not consider themselves "programmers".
+**Audience background**: "quantitatively minded" but not statisticians by training, (e.g. should be comfortable with fitting and explaining results from a GLM).
+Assumed that those reading will be familiar with R (know what `data.frame`s are, how to build them, general "data-mudging", though not consider themselves "programmers".

 **Format**: the book will be written in `knitr`, so all plots, models and so on will be produced, fitted etc as the book is "built".
 At least two versions of the book will exist: a website and a PDF.
+All data sets will be available for readers to investigate.

 # 1. Distance sampling